Houston (song)

 "Houston" is a song written by Lee Hazlewood and first recorded in 1964 by Sanford Clark.

 Background

 The lyrics are from the perspective on a down-on-his-luck drifter who describes himself as "a walkin' case of the blues".
-The verses describe his many misfortunes ("I found a dollar yesterday, but the wind blew it away"), each ending with the repeated refrain "Going back to Houston, Houston, Houston ...".
+The verses describe his many misfortunes ("Saw a dollar yesterday, but the wind blew it away"), each ending with the repeated refrain "Going back to Houston, Houston, Houston ...".
 The mood lightens on the final verse when the narrator reveals that despite his woes, he has a girlfriend waiting for him in the titular city.
-However, the narrator clarifies this by saying "at least, she said she'd be".
+However, the narrator clarifies this by saying, "at least, she said she'd be."

 Musically, the song is orchestrated country pop with a medium tempo and strolling rhythm, with a brief harmonica solo.
 Sources differ as to how the distinctive percussive sound at the beginning and end of the song was created.

 Dean Martin recording

 "Houston" was a hit in 1965 when recorded by Dean Martin.
 Dean Martin's daughter, Deana Martin, has recounted her father telling her that the percussive sound was created by tapping an empty Coca-Cola bottle with a spoon, while Hal Blaine once stated that he created the sound by tapping a glass ash tray with a triangle wand.